JGN1722/RoverOs/README.md

 ## Goals
 - My plan for RoverOs is to make it an OS one can use in their everyday life, with a CLI, multiple terminals, a text editor, a network stack, multiprocessing, complete power management, and multiple programming languages ported to it.
 And who knows, maybe one day a web browser ...?
 - RoverOs is likely to never contain any kind of GUI, as I personally believe CLIs look better, and can provide user interfaces that are just as good.
-- Create a nice and cozy development environment for everyday programming, without all the bloat of windows or linux.
+- RoverOs should become a nice and cozy development environment for everyday programming, without all the bloat of windows or linux.

 ## How to Build
 ### Requirements